Mael-Archenault/IR-Nec-Protocol-with-STM32/README.md

 # Context

 For an engineering school project, I needed to be able to read IR messages coming from a remote controller and to resend them via an IR LED.
-With my teammate, we ended up creating STM projects for each one of these two functions.
+With my teammate: GEORGE Louis, we created STM projects for each one of these two functions.

 # Requirement